 In 2089, scientists discover ancient cave paintings on the Isle of Skye.
 These appear to point the way to the alien creators of life on Earth (the ‘Engineers’).

 Four years later the scientists – Dr Elizabeth Shaw (Noomi Rapace) and Dr Charlie Holloway (Logan Marshall-Green) – are onboard deep space exploratory vessel, Prometheus.
 But when the ship arrives at its destination, the Engineers seem to have left in a hurry.

-All that remains are hundreds of jars or an unknown organic substance.
+All that remains are hundreds of jars of an unknown organic substance.
 As the team interact with this new environment they activate the organic material, causing it to create hostile life forms.

 Prometheus takes place around 30 years before the original Alien film, and provides some back story to the xenomorph (i.e., the alien).
 It’s also the first of the prequel movies, with Alien: Covenant following in 2017.